-Certain information and note disclosures included in complete financial statements prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") have been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") applicable to interim financial reporting.
-Therefore, these unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related footnotes included in the final prospectus for our IPO filed with the SEC on October 25, 2019 pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended (File No. 333-233965).
+The interim unaudited financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") applicable to interim financial reporting.
+These interim financial statements have been prepared on a basis consistent with the annual financial statements and, in the opinion of management, include all adjustments necessary to fairly state our financial position as of March 31, 2020, the results of our operations for the three months ended March 31, 2020 and 2019 and the results of our cash flows for the three months ended March 31, 2020 and 2019.
+Therefore, these unaudited financial statements should be read in conjunction with the audited financial statements and related footnotes included in the Annual Report on Form 10-K filed with the SEC on March 10, 2020.